Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

  The top chart shows the number of successful and failed Azure Data Factory activity runs.
 A failed activity run generally indicates that no data has been processed.
 The next chart below shows the number of successfully scored timeseries.
 An occasional timeseries evaluation failure is expected, the pipeline is built in such a way that any missing results will be recorded during the next activity run.
 The next chart shows the number of result rows written to the Azure SQL table.
 If all datapoints in this chart were zero, it would be an indication that new data stopped flowing into the pipeline.
 The bottom chart shows the number of anomalies that were successfully published to a Service Bus Topic.
 Note that non-zero values are expected only when anomalies are detected.

-###Step 7: (Optional) Integrating IT Anomaly Insights Results with On-premise Systems
+### Step 6: (Optional) Integrating IT Anomaly Insights Results with On-premise Systems
 IT Anomaly Insights solution publishes anomalies to Azure Service Bus Topic.
 This section covers steps to configure anomalies to publish to the Service Bus Topic, and how to integrate with Service Bus Topics.

 #### Configuring anomaly publishing to Service Bus Topic